Credit for Prior Learning

 - Who have completed or tested out of ENGL 100 Fundamentals of English and feel comfortable writing a 5-10 page paper

-If you have identified a course or courses that you are interested in petitioning via PLA Portfolio, please contact the Center for Adult and Returning Students for additional information and support.
-When you are ready to enroll for the PLA Portfolio Development Class (UWP 200) or to submit your completed PLA Portfolio, fill out the appropriate form accessed by the buttons below.
+If you have identified a course or courses that you are interested in petitioning via PLA Portfolio, please complete the PLA Portfolio Interest Form below or contact the Center for Adult and Returning Students for additional information and support, including exploring whether the PLA Portfolio Development Class (UWP 200) is right for you.